csmir/CSF.NET/docs/Preconditions.md

     clipboardExecutable.StandardInput.Write(toCopy);
     clipboardExecutable.StandardInput.Close();

-    Respond("Succesfully copied the content to your clipboard.");
+    Console.Writeline("Succesfully copied the content to your clipboard.");
 }
 ```

-This method will use the windows clip executable to copy a string onto your clipboard.
+This method will use the Windows clip executable to copy a string onto your clipboard.
-This method does not work on macOS or Linux, so we have to make sure the command is executed on windows.
+Though, this clipboard approach does not work on MacOS or Linux, so we have to make sure the command is executed on windows.

 To do this, all we have to do is add `[RequireOperatingSystem(PlatformID.Win32NT)]` above the method, like so: